nicm42/100-days-of-code/log2.md

 Thoughts: I had no idea the things you could do with the canvas.
 It's pretty cool and I'm glad I have done a tutorial rather than reading through documents, because it's giving me a start to understand it.

 Link to work: None

+Day 12: 12th February 2020
+Progress: I finished off the HTML5 canvas tutorial at Udacity

+Thoughts: That got complicated quickly!
+But it was pretty cool.
+Now I just need to do something with te canvas.

+Link to work: None